NaserParhizkar/docs/source/includes/_usermanagement.md

 You can also use the Token API to sign up your users with their social identity. `provider` is the name of a provider on OAuth.io as `facebook`, `twitter`, `google` and 100+ others.

-The provider need to have the User API enabled to work properly (you can see it when you add a new provider in your OAuth.io Dashbaord).
+The provider needs to have the User API enabled to work properly (you can see it when you add a new provider in your OAuth.io Dashbaord).

 <br style="clear:both;">
 <div class="code-block Javascript"><pre><code class="highlight javascript">OAuth.popup('twitter').then(function(twitter) {